christopher-black/weekend2-walkthrough/README.md

 Project description goes here.

 ## Setup instructions
-If you download this project, use the following terminal commands to start the server:
+If you fork this project, use the following terminal commands to start the server:

 `npm install`

 `npm start`